Working with me

 - I prefer to try new things and retrospect instead of finding ideal solutions, particularly for team processes.
 Our work environment changes frequently, and existing processes grow stale quickly.
 Let’s try new things and schedule time to reflect rather than seek perfection.

-- I prefer to be overinformed, as long as it doesn’t create extra work for you.
-I like to be on noisy mailing lists and Slack channels; it’s an opportunity for me to build context.
-However, please don’t assume that I read everything that’s sent.
+- I prefer to be overinformed, as long as it doesn’t create extra work.
+I like to lurk on noisy mailing lists and Slack channels, and I like to follow along with project plans.
+It’s an opportunity for me to build context.

 - 🌉 I grew up in San Francisco, lived in New York for ten years, and moved back in 2019.